-Forms are produced by hand-built techniques using red earthenware blended with black stoneware clays.
-White engobe is applied to the clay surface sometimes being drawn through when wet, coloured engobes and underglaze colour are then worked together on the leather hard clay surface like paint on canvas.
-After a first firing further underglaze colour may be added before forms are brushed with transparent glazes and fired to 1120°C.
+Most clay forms are produced by hand-built techniques using red earthenware blended with black stoneware crank clays; a few forms were produced using a white earthenware clay.
+White engobe is applied to the clay surface, sometimes being drawn through when wet.
+Found materials and ground fired clay granules have been rolled into the clay slabs which are then brushed with coloured engobes; underglaze colours are then worked together on the leather hard clay surface like paint on canvas.
+After a first firing, further underglaze colour may be added sometimes using hand cut sponge shapes before forms are brushed with transparent glazes and fired to 1120˚C.